sadanandsl/SweetManagementSystem/README.md

 ## My AI Usage

 I used ChatGPT for the entire project — for generating boilerplate, writing tests, debugging, and iterating on fixes.
-Every suggestion from the tool was reviewed and adjusted before being committed.

 Tools used:
-- ChatGPT — used to generate and refactor backend code, update schemas, scaffold tests, and help debug test failures.
+- ChatGPT — used to generate and refactor backend, frontend code, update schemas, scaffold tests, and help debug test failures.

 How I used AI:
 - Generated initial boilerplate for the `sweets` router and updated the `Sweet` model and Pydantic schemas.